 Keep your makeup brushes (or any other tall, thin tools) organized, clean, and tidy with this pretty roll-up pouch.
 We added a full size zippered pocket on the inside to keep smaller items securely tucked away.
-The lining of the case and the pocket is a ripstop nylon that provides a wipe clean, water resistant surface.
-There’s also a inner flap to protect the delicate brush tops.
+The Lining of the case and the pocket is a ripstop nylon that provides a wipe clean, water resistant surface.
+There’s also an inner flap to protect the delicate brush tops.
 We chose fat quarters to make our sample, pulling together four fabrics from two different Tim Holtz fabric collections: Wallflower and Correspondence.
 Working with pre-cuts from a collection is an excellent way to get lots of perfectly coordinated fabrics.

 This type of pouch is great for travel since it quickly rolls up and ties into a small, easy-to-stow size.
-The combination of the ripstop lining and the protective flap means you can pack-and-go even if your brush set is still a bit dirty or damp.
+The combination of the ripstop Lining and the protective flap means you can pack-and-go even if your brush set is still a bit dirty or damp.
 I don’t know about you, but I’ve been known to rush through the ol’ makeup routine when trying to catch a plane!

 Tim Holtz does a lovely job of keeping some similar colors from one collection to the next.
 This makes it easy to mix and match his fabrics as we did here.
 We selected three fat quarters from his Wallflower collection in softly muted tones then added a fun typewriter graphic from the Correspondence collection for the zippered pocket.

 We include a downloadable pattern set below for the brush flap as well as a template to get the perfect spacing on the zippered pocket.

 If zippers tend to give you the heebie jeebies, you’ll like how this one is constructed on top of the exterior and Lining layers, then simply zig zagged in place.
 That’s Sew4Home for you, always looking for the techniques that look the coolest… but are easy to do!